Sir Benjamin Caldwell

 During the peace he largely remained unemployed until the French Revolutionary War, bar a few months in command of the Alcide 74 during the Dutch armament from October 1787, following which he temporarily assumed the chief command at Portsmouth in early February 1788 when Vice-Admiral Lord Hood departed for London to attend parliament.
 He later had the Berwick 74 from August to December 1790 during the Spanish Armament.

 On 1 February 1793 Caldwell was promoted rear-admiral, and he hoisted his flag at Spithead on 20 September aboard the Cumberland 74, Captain Thomas Louis, serving in the Channel fleet in its cruise from October-December.
 In January 1794 he arrived at Portsmouth aboard the Impregnable 98, Captain George Westcott, which ship had been involved in the chase of five French frigates in the channel on 13 January, and he fought at the Battle of the Glorious First of June, where the Impregnable lost seven men killed and twenty-four wounded.
-It was considered that the Impregnable fought the enemy from too far to windward, and in line with many other officers Caldwell was not mentioned in despatches and thus did not qualify for a gold medal.
+It was considered that the Impregnable fought the enemy from too far to windward, and Caldwell was the only one of the seven admirals not to be mentioned in Lord Howe’s letter and thus, to his immense dissatisfaction, was overlooked for a gold medal.

 After being promoted vice-admiral on 4 July 1794 he sailed out of Plymouth on 13 October for the Leeward Islands with his flag aboard the Majestic 74, Captain Westcott, taking reinforcements of three other sail of the line to join the expedition under Vice-Admiral Sir John Jervis and General Sir Charles Grey which had been struggling to retain its conquests of Guadeloupe and St. Lucia.
 Not long after his arrival at Martinique on 14 November Jervis and Grey returned home and Caldwell assumed the chief command of the station, but unfortunately troop reinforcements form Gibraltar did not arrive at Martinique until January 1795, by which time the French on Guadeloupe had completed their re-conquest of the island and received their own reinforcements.